- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Frequently Asked Questions

-At what age can my pet be spayed or neutered?
+At what age can my pet be spayed (female) or neutered (male)?

-Spaying or neutering can be done at approximately 4 months of age.
+Spaying or neutering can be done as early as 4 months of age, but we recommend having the surgery done between 6-8 months of age, and even later for large breed dogs (around 1 year old).
 Your pet will be given an exam prior to surgery to determine if they are healthy enough to undergo surgery.
-Current vaccinations are required to be given at time of surgery.
-A pre- operative blood panel is optional, but recommended, prior to under going anesthesia and surgery.
-Pain relief will be give and sent home to provide post- operative comfort.
+A pre-operative blood panel is optional, but recommended, prior to undergoing anesthesia and surgery.
+Pain relief will be given as part of the procedure and can be sent home to provide post-operative comfort at home, at an additional charge.
+Your pet must have current vaccinations; these can be given at the time of surgery if needed.

 What is the Pre-Operative Blood Panel?

-This is a blood test that is preformed in- house prior to surgery.
-We test organ functions, blood count and clotting function of your pet's circulatory system.
-This panel is recommended prior to surgery to ensure safety during the procedure and the ability to heal after the procedure.
+This is a blood test preformed in-house prior to surgery.
+We test organ function, blood count and clotting function of your pet's circulatory system.
+This panel is recommended prior to surgery to ensure your pet is healthy enough to undergo the procedure and has the ability to heal after the procedure.

 How long do the sutures need to stay in after my pet's surgery?

-Procedures that involve suture material or skin staples should be left in and kept clean 10- 14 days after surgery.
+Procedures that involve suture material or skin staples should be left in and kept clean for 10- 14 days after surgery.
+Suture removal is free, but should be scheduled as an appointment.

 Is it a good idea to let my pet have at least one litter before spaying or neutering?